ralud/Small-Project/description.md

 The data that I will use for this project is:
 * NYC restaurant inspection data (available here: https://data.cityofnewyork.us/Health/Restaurant-Inspection-Results/4vkw-7nck)
 * Cross-country data on food standards.
-I might not be able to find anything here, in which case I may end of using income per capita levels from the World Bank, which is available publicly.
+I was not successful in finding this dataset yet, so I will probably end up using a country's income per capita to proxy its level of development and implicitly its food safety standards.
+This data is available here: http://data.worldbank.org/data-catalog/world-development-indicators